iterative/katacoda-scenarios/get-started-dockerized/05-params-metrics-plots/04-add-evaluation-stage.md

 thresholds in an array to plots file.
 In a later step we'll generate a plot showing the change in performance w.r.t. parameters.

-Let's get a diagram of the pipeline:
+Let's get a diagram of the pipeline by first installating GraphViz:

+`apt update -y && apt install -y graphviz`{{execute}}

 `dvc dag --dot | dot -Tpng -o ../pipeline.png`{{execute}}